 The isense mattress isn’t an air mattress.
 While the Sleep Number bed only has one or two adjustable air chambers, the isense mattress features fourteen chambers that are supported by special pocket coils underneath, and cushioned with premium memory foam on top.

 A common problem that people have with the Sleep Number bed is the “trench effect,” which we touched on earlier.
-When the air chamber isn’t fully inflated (if you prefer a soft setting), it will sag in the middle, resulting in a “trench effect” and causing you to slide into the middle of the mattress.
+When the adjustable air chamber isn’t fully inflated (if you prefer a soft setting), it will sag in the middle, resulting in a “trench effect” and causing you to slide into the middle of the mattress.

 isense’s adjustable air pockets are individually supported, meaning that even the softest setting won’t cause the mattress to sag in the center.